MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Background and related work

 \subsection{Frameworks of human factors in cybersecurity}

-Understanding human factors in cybersecurity helps address vulnerabilities arising from technical flaws and human errors and behaviors that may expose organizations to threats.
+Understanding human factors in cybersecurity helps address vulnerabilities arising from technical flaws, human errors, and behaviors that may expose organizations to threats.
 Previous research in HCI and cybersecurity has proposed various frameworks to systematically analyze the impact of human factors on cybersecurity outcomes.

 The \textit{Drivers of Insider Threats Framework} \cite{green2023understanding} categorizes the factors that lead to insider threats into themes such as technological awareness, leadership influence, and individual selfishness.
-Despite its structure, this framework offers too strict a compartmentalization of factors, failing to consider their exhaustive interactions.
-Additionally, it overlooks the indirect role of organizational culture in creating conditions that increase the likelihood of insider threats.
+While highly effective for analyzing internal malicious actors, its specific focus naturally limits the exploration of exhaustive interactions between factors and the broader, indirect role of organizational culture across different types of threats.

-The \textit{Time Pressure Cybersecurity Behavior Framework} \cite{chowdhury2020time} also revolves around one factor that causes insecure behaviors, namely time pressure, and identifies scenarios, psychological mechanisms, and moderating circumstances, including task complexity, personal characteristics, and work environments.
-However, this solution does not account for other resource constraints, such as inadequate tools or expertise, which significantly impact security behaviors under pressure.
+The \textit{Time Pressure Cybersecurity Behavior Framework} \cite{chowdhury2020time} revolves around time pressure as a driver of insecure behaviors, identifying scenarios, psychological mechanisms, and moderating factors, including task complexity, personal characteristics, and work environments.
+Given its specific focus on temporal constraints, this model is highly specialized; however, expanding its application requires integrating it with other resource constraints, such as inadequate tools or expertise, which also significantly impact security behaviors.

 In contrast, the \textit{NIST Cybersecurity Framework} \cite{shen2014nist} integrates human factors into a broader framework by identifying twenty critical human behaviors, including password management and incident reporting.
-Although comprehensive, the framework makes several assumptions that human behaviors can be categorized conveniently, disregarding their more fluid and situation-specific occurrences.
-Such inflexibility does not allow the framework to adapt to behaviors, which include intentional deviations from standard practices.
+This framework provides an excellent high-level organizational standard.
+However, because it is designed for broad compliance rather than psychological modeling, it tends to categorize behaviors statically, which makes it challenging to capture the fluid and situation-specific occurrences of intentional deviations from standard practices.